moraes/tipfy/docs/source/tutorials/user-authentication.rst

            email = request.form.get('email', '').strip()

            if username and email:
-               # Create an unique auth id for this user.
+               # Create a unique auth id for this user.
                # For GAE auth, we use 'gae|' + the gae user id.
                auth_id = 'gae|%s' % users.get_current_user().user_id()